One of the World's Leading Sources of Information On Books, Literature, and a Wide Range of Subjects

 If you are about to ask me at this point whether plastic sleeves (or polysleeves, or whatever marketers of philatelic supplies want to call them) are safe for valuable covers, do not; I simply don't know the answer.
 Thus, if you choose to store your covers in plastic sleeves, you do so at your own risk.
 I store mine that way, and that's all I can honestly tell you.

-I would like to point out here that if you're one of those folks who sells philatelic covers via eBay, it would be nice of you to ship said cover in a properly fitting polyester sleeve placed in a bend-proof (or nearly bend-proof) container.
-Most of the time, if I purchase a cover on eBay, it comes to me either simply tossed unprotected in a plain envelope, or wrapped in a bit of Saran Wrap, or some such nonsense.
+would like to point out here that if you’re ever put in the position of shipping a philatelic cover to someone else, it would be nice of you to ship said cover in a properly fitting polyester sleeve placed in a bend-proof container.
+Often, if I purchase a cover on eBay, it comes to me either simply tossed unprotected in a plain envelope, or wrapped in a bit of Saran Wrap, or some such nonsense.